IBM/aspera-cli/CONTRIBUTING.md

 By default the gem is built signed: `make`.
 The appropriate signing key is required, and its path must be set to env var `SIGNING_KEY`.
-It is possible to build a non-signed version: `make gem`
+It is possible to build a non-signed version for development purpose: `make unsigned_gem`.

-### Security
+### Gem Signature

 Refer to: <https://guides.rubygems.org/security/>

-The gem is signed with the public certificate found in `certs` and secret key (obviously, kept secret).
+The gem is signed with the public certificate found in `certs` and a secret key (kept secret by maintainer).

 To build the signed gem: